All-Hands-AI/OpenHands/CONTRIBUTING.md

 # Contributing
 Thanks for your interest in contributing to OpenDevin!
 We welcome and appreciate contributions.
-If you are only looking to setup a development workflow, check out [Development.md](https://github.com/OpenDevin/OpenDevin/blob/main/Development.md)
+If you are only looking to setup a development workflow, check out [Development.md](https://github.com/OpenDevin/OpenDevin/blob/main/Development.md).

 ## Contribution Guide
 ### 1. Fork the Official Repository
-Fork [OpenDevin repository](https://github.com/OpenDevin/OpenDevin) into your own account.
+Fork the [OpenDevin repository](https://github.com/OpenDevin/OpenDevin) into your own account.
 Clone your own forked repository into your local environment:

 ```shell